Transfer Pricing and Business Restructuring

 Implications on Internal Transactions and Tax Results

 The restructuring may significantly change the nature and volume of related entity transactions within the same economic group.
 These transactions may include the transfer of goods, services, intellectual property, or financing between group companies.
 A change in the organizational structure could alter the profit margins associated with these transactions, which, in turn, would affect the transfer prices and, potentially, the final tax result of each entity.
+In conclusion, corporate restructurings, such as demergers and mergers, are usual practices in the corporate area and can significantly affect the business and financial transactions of the companies involved, especially for regulatory compliance, particularly regarding Transfer Pricing.

 Conclusion and Recommendations for Regulatory Compliance